 form\id: Generates a form id for dom identification.

 If no id provided then no id attribute is created on the form.

-form\class: String containing separated CSS classes to be applied to form class attribute.
-The form will always have by default 'uniForm' class.

-form\group\wrapper\class: String containing separated CSS classes to be applied to each row of inputs.

-- form\tag: It specifies if <form> </form> tags should be rendered when using a Layout.
-If set to False it renders the form without the <form> </form> tags.
-Defaults to True. - form\error\title: If a form has non\field\errors to display, they are rendered in a div.
+- form\class: String containing separated CSS classes to be applied to form class attribute. - form\group\wrapper\class: String containing separated CSS classes to be applied to each row of inputs. - form\tag: It specifies if <form> tags should be rendered when using a Layout.
+If set to False it renders the form without the <form></form> tags.
+Defaults to True. - formset\error\title: If a formset has non\form\errors to display, they are rendered in a div.
 You can set title's div with this attribute.

-Example: "Oooops!" or "Form Errors" - formset\error\title: If a formset has non\form\errors to display, they are rendered in a div.
-You can set title's div with this attribute. - form\style: Uni-form has two built in different form styles.
-You can choose your favorite.
-This can be set to "default" or "inline".
-Defaults to "default". - include\media: Whether to automatically include form media.
+include\media: Whether to automatically include form media.
 Set to False if you want to manually include form media outside the form.
 Defaults to True.